Banner by SRoni

 “Yeah,” Xander replied, his mouth in a tight line.
 “Even one nobody knows you’re known by.”

 It was obvious that Margot had missed something, equally obvious that asking about it would not be a good idea.
-Instead she reached into the handbag she’d brought down, pulled out the Vegemite jar and placed it on the table, and asked Xander gravely, “Got a spoon?”
+Instead she reached into the handbag she’d brought down, pulled out the Vegemite jar and placed it on the table, and asked Xander gravely, “Got something I can use to spread this?”

 That, at least, brought a smile.